EduNLP/textbook-analysis/README.md

 * `POS`: The part of speech tag for the word (ADJ or VERB).
 * `relation`: If the word is a verb, indicate whether the people term is the subject of the verb (SUBJ) or the object of the verb (OBJ).

+## Log odds ratio (TODO: @lucy)

+We can look at which words are significantly more associated with one group vs another group based on word counts. (todo: add citation)

+> todo: add one line script that calculates log odds based on a file that has word counts for the two groups

 ## Power, Agency and Sentiment (TODO: @lucy)

 To estimate the association between groups and (todo: add more text).